hmisonne/BetterWeather/README.md

-# Final Project
+# Better Weather : Final Project CS50W

-Web Programming with Python and JavaScript
+CS50W: Web Programming with Python and JavaScript

 "Better Weather" is a weather query web application using python, flask, javascript, graph.js and jquery.